cloudflare/cloudflare-docs/content/waf/managed-rulesets/deploy-zone-dashboard.md

 ## Deploy a Managed Ruleset

-Under **Deploy Managed Rulesets**, click **Add** on the right of a Managed Ruleset to deploy the Managed Ruleset for the current zone.
+Under **Managed Rulesets**, click **Add** on the right of a Managed Ruleset to deploy the Managed Ruleset for the current zone.

-When you deploy a Managed Ruleset, the WAF adds an _Execute_ rule, displayed under **WAF**, that deploys the Managed Ruleset.
+When you deploy a Managed Ruleset, the WAF adds an _Execute_ rule, displayed under **Managed rules**, that deploys the Managed Ruleset.

 ## Enable or disable a Managed Ruleset